contacts

 The database model used to represent an organization.

-The verbose name is "Organization" while the internal name is "Company" because that's easier to type and for historical reasons.
+The verbose name is “Organization” while the internal name is “Company” for historical reasons and because that’s easier to type.

 Pointer to the